Predation: Biodiversity maintained by apex predation

 The elimination of wolves from Yellowstone National Park had profound impacts on the trophic pyramid.
 In that area, wolves are both keystone species and apex predators.
-Without predation, herbivores began to over-graze many woody browse species, affecting the area's plant populations.
+Without predation, herbivores began to overgraze many woody browse species, affecting the area's plant populations.
 In addition, wolves often kept animals from grazing near streams, protecting the beavers' food sources.
 The removal of wolves had a direct effect on the beaver population, as their habitat became territory for grazing.
 Increased browsing on willows and conifers along Blacktail Creek due to a lack of predation caused channel incision because the reduced beaver population was no longer able to slow the water down and keep the soil in place.
 The predators were thus demonstrated to be of vital importance in the ecosystem.